aregsar/river/README.md

-#Components of river:
+#Components of river

-Web framework skelleton based on flask, SqlAlchemy and flask extensions
+Web framework skelleton based on Flask, SqlAlchemy and specific Flask extensions

 Task runners for database migrations and database backups\restores

-Configurated for Heroku production environment with:
+Heroku production environment configuration:

--1 web role - ($7\mo)
+-1 web role to run the web app- ($7\mo)

--1 worker role (optional) - (7\mo)
+-1 worker role for background emails(7\mo)

 -SSL add on for SSL secure access ($20\mo)

--postgres add on for database - (free tier)
+-postgres add on for app database ($50\mo)

--redis for background email deliver - (free tier)
+-redis for background email deliver (free tier)

--sendgrid for email sending service - (free tier)
+-sendgrid for email sending service (free tier)

--new relic - for monitoring and alerting - (free tier)
+-new relic - for monitoring and alerting (free tier)

--loggly for logging - (free tier)
+-loggly for logging (free tier)

 AWS S3 service for storing database backups

-Twillio for two factor auth and text messages
+Twillio for two factor auth

 Travis ci for continious testing

-github for source control
+Github for source control

-Dnsimple for domain name registration and SSL certifcates
+DNSimple for domain name registration and SSL certifcates

 Step by step instructions for:

--purchacing and configuring a generic domain and subdomains -including SSL enabling
+-purchacing and configuring a generic domain and subdomains

+-adding SSL certificate

--setting up email accounts with google apps
+-Setting up email accounts with google apps

-starter email templates for user registration
+Starter email templates for user registration

-starter templates for privacy and termsSite
+Starter templates for privacy and terms of service

-starter templates for site maintenance page and error pages
+Starter templates for site maintenance and error pages

-asset compilation scripts
+Asset compilation scripts

-generator commands and feature specific plugin code
+Generator commands

 #Philosophy

+Deploy directly to production from day one

+Prefer function over style

-Eschew development best practices in favor of rapid iteration on user facing features.
+Eschew development best practices in favor of rapid iteration on user facing features

-Be biased towards function over style.

-Be biased towards reduced application complexity.

-Deploy directly to production from day one (backed by git tags)

-Use a generic domain that can be re-purposed when you pivot.
+Use a generic domain that can be re-purposed when you pivot

-Platform dependance:

-Pick a production platform that reduces maintanace tasks and manages background infrastructure
+Pick a production platform that reduces maintanace tasks and manages background infrastructure for you

 Use best practices for deployment efficiency and reliability

--Environment var based configuration
+-Environment variable based configuration

 -Feature flags

+-Enforce development and production application parity

+-make database backups and restores routine processes

+-Use a CDN for compiled assets

 -Automate all things possible or make it a single command process

--enforce dev and production application parity

--make database backups and restores routine processes.

--Adds before deletes using separate migrations when changing database schemas

--Use a CDN for compliled assets

 Embrace antipatterns in favor of agility: